 4/5/2021

-9 Things Solopreneurs Must Do When Launching Their Business
+9 Must-Dos for Solopreneurs Launching Their Business

 As the COVID-19 pandemic begins to ease, professionals who lost their jobs because of the pandemic as well as those seeking to try their hand in running a business will launch a business.
 The nature of these business formations are much different today than just a few years ago.
 In the early 2000s, the U.S. Census Bureau indicates that around 60% of all business applications were for businesses planning on having employees.
 Fast forward to this past year, and this number shrank to 34%—with 66% of business applications from solopreneurs.